Stroke & Vascular Disorders

 • Immunosuppression |

-Activation of coagulation by the contact of blood with the surface of the cardiopulmonary bypass circuit leads to platelets and coagulation factors consumption (01; 63).
-The release of tissue factor is the main trigger of the coagulation system in patients undergoing cardiopulmonary bypass (32).
+Coagulation pathway activation by the cardiopulmonary bypass circuit leads to platelets and coagulation factor consumption (02; 88).
+The release of tissue factor is the main trigger of coagulation during the cardiopulmonary bypass (44).

-Cognitive impairment after cardiac procedure.
+Cognitive impairment after cardiac procedures.
 The mechanism of the biphasic cognitive decline after coronary artery bypass graft surgery is unclear.
-Some early short-term cognitive changes may be multifactorial and reversible (111).
-Perioperative cerebral ischemic stroke may not always be related to cognitive decline (27).
-Apolipoprotein E4 genotype is not related to the post-operative cognitive decline (121; 04).
+Some early short-term cognitive changes may be multifactorial and reversible (150).
+Perioperative ischemic stroke is not always related to cognitive decline (36).

-The perioperative burden of hypertension or hypotension affects both short- and long-term outcome in cardiac interventions including stroke, delirium, and death (71).
+The perioperative burden of hypertension or hypotension affects both short- and long-term outcomes in cardiac interventions, including stroke, delirium, and death (102).

-Cerebral autoregulation in a noninjured brain is diminished perioperatively and may lead to cognitive dysfunction, worse clinical outcome, and even death (72).
+Cerebral autoregulation in the spared brain is diminished perioperatively and may lead to cognitive dysfunction, worse clinical outcome, and even death (103).

 The main complications of cardiac procedures are: